PROFILE:

 One could spot these on a few bumpers around town!

 But the program was not afraid of controversy.
-In April, 1970, Don and Suzie queried viewers about the possibility of legalized abortions (which were still illegal at that time, but certainly a hot-button topic.)
+In April, 1970, Don and Suzie queried viewers about the possibility of legalized abortions (which were still illegal at that time in nearly all states, but certainly a hot-button topic.)
 Dallas Morning News TV writer Harry Bowman wrote, "Almost before (the show) signed off the air (that day,) the switchboard at WFAA-TV had taken over 40 calls, and the next day's mail was loaded with letters from viewers who were reacting...Most of the writers took a stern, negative view toward liberalizing the abortion laws."

 THE CELEBRITIES...